Sai-Sandilya/Employee-Registration-Page/README.md

 ![Remove Method](https://user-images.githubusercontent.com/113023181/188870120-279ee57f-2629-4f8c-ba5d-1e7c1f526b4d.png)
 ![Employee Database](https://user-images.githubusercontent.com/113023181/188870124-cb65a61f-a1f6-4766-9a16-84b6026d49ff.png)

 ### Scope of functionalities
-* It is a very basic project for demonstration of JsonPowerDb with help of a web application.
+* This project demonstrates the use of JsonPowerDB with help of a web application.
-* Can be further improved by addidng additional fields and can be made into a working DB manager.
+* This project can further be improved by addidng additional fields and can be made into a working Employee Management Tool.